tessolveSemiconductor/terabox.io/GettingStarted.md

 ### **Installing Through Terminal Commands**
 1. Follow Steps 1,2,3 mentioned in [**Installing Through AWS IAM Console**](#installing-through-aws-iam-console) for installing the dependencies and setting up the environment
-2. Exceute the following command which will download the Greengrass into Terabox
+2. Execute the following command which will download the Greengrass into Terabox
 ```bash
 cd /opt/aws